simonw/sqlite-transform/README.md

       --output float_id \
       --output-type float

+You can drop the original column at the end of the operation by adding `--drop`.

 ## Splitting a column into multiple columns

 Sometimes you may wish to convert a single column into multiple derived columns.
 For example, you may have a `location` column containing `latitude,longitude` values which you wish to split out into separate `latitude` and `longitude` columns.